ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 these ``.proto`` file repositories and the needed files to generate the Python API packages to be consumed by the PyAnsys clients.

-In order to set up an API repository like `ansys-api-mapdl <https://github.com/ansys/ansys-api-mapdl>`_, select the `ansys-api-template <https://github.com/ansys/ansys-api-template>`_ repository when creating a new repository within the `Ansys GitHub organization`_.
+To set up an API repository like the `ansys-api-mapdl`` one, select the `ansys-api-template <https://github.com/ansys/ansys-api-template>`_ repository when creating a new repository within the `Ansys GitHub organization`_.